 Your mind will often be full of thoughts such as ‘Where did I put my wallet?’ or ‘Do I need to do a food shop today?’, which can sap your mental energy if they build up too much.
 To avoid this you should always be as organised as possible.
-There’s nothing more annoying than misplacing an item — your keys probably being the worst culprits — so always put important items in the same place.
-Also, if you plan ahead you won’t have to think about whether or not you need to do a certain activity — such as going to the supermarket — on the day itself; instead, you will already know for certain whether you need to do it or not.
+There’s nothing more annoying than misplacing an item, your keys probably being the worst culprits, so always put important items in the same place.
+Also, if you plan ahead you won’t have to think about whether or not you need to do a certain activity — such as going to the supermarket on the day itself.

 Clear your mind tip 4: Let go of negativity